bbtsws/ts/section-3-adding-two-numbers/lab1/README.md

 "A type whose expected value is a string with textual contents equal to that of the string literal type." ~ https://git.io/JerUY

-# Our Numbers System
+# Our Number System

-We define our numbers as natural numbers represented as objects:
+Our number set is that of positive integers and zero.
+We represent them as objects:
 ```ts
 const zero = "zero";
 const one = {"prev": zero};